The Lower Mississippi River Valley Fine Art Print Map

-The Lower Mississippi River collects the waters from most of
+The Lower Mississippi River collects the waters from many of

 the 48 states, from Yellowstone and the Canadian border to the Blue Ridge and

-the Great Smokeys.
+the Great Smokies.
 The lowlands between the Ozarks and the southern

 Appalachians have been filled by the great river’s flood sediments and planed